jonnypetraglia/narrator/README.md

 This is all *in addition* to everything that's offered by [apex-unified-logging](https://github.com/rsoesemann/apex-unified-logging), which is what the project forked off of! *Major props for that lib!*

-  - You only have to write ONE function to create a Logger!
+  - You only have to write ONE function to create a custom Logger!
   - Ships with a 'Log Entry' SObject, ready to hooked up & connected for persistent logging!
   - Built in Loggers supplied:
     - **Record Logger**
     - **Email Logger**
   - Schedulable auto-truncator Apex class configurable via Custom Settings!
+  - Converted Aura components from apex-unified-logging to LWC!
   - A live Logging Monitor Lightning Web Component (and Flexipage!) that lets you see _all_ (or filtered) events _in real time_
   - Have fine-grained control what logs you want and what logger to use via **Custom Metadata** without ever having to change code.
 Add complex filters through a dead simple front-end interface.
 Turn them on, turn them off, make them expire.
 Be free.
   - @InvocableMethod!